 - Making all or a portion of condominium association assessments tax deductible for the owners as an incentive for owners not to fight assessments increases that are necessary for major repairs and replacements.

-- Creating a federally backed loan program that offers zero or low interest rates to community association loans for the purposes of making repairs or replacements to the common elements.
+- Creating a federally backed loan program that offers zero or low interest rates for community association loans for the purposes of making repairs or replacements to the common elements.

 Finally, while there are important lessons to be learned from this tragedy, many of the residents and their families still need help.
 Please consider making a donation to help those that have been impacted by this tragedy.
 You can donate by clicking this link.